 Service providers can take advantage of the Cisco ESP in a number of ways, depending on their business needs (Figure 2).
 There are four possible deployment options:

-● Virtual functions: Service providers can choose from a wide array of individual software, hardware, and advanced services components, and they can integrate those that best complement their existing software and infrastructure to support their service deployment requirements.
+● As Individual Functions: Choose from a wide array of individual physical, virtual, or software orchestration components.
+Integrate those that best complement your existing software and infrastructure.
 The virtualized functions are hardware- and hypervisor-independent, so they can operate on any general-purpose computing platform, including the Cisco Unified Computing System family.

 ● As Flexible Bundles—Virtual Functions + Orchestration: This option combines selected virtualized functions and the orchestration software modules that are "networked" together using standards-based service chaining.
-By prepackaging virtualized elements with orchestration, service providers can build and deploy new personalized offerings faster using your preferred computing platform.
+By prepackaging virtualized elements with orchestration, you can build and deploy personalized offerings faster using your preferred computing platform.